node-red/node-red.github.io/docs/getting-started/second-flow.md

 #### 3. Add a CSV node

-Add a CSV node and edit the properties, and tick the
+Add a CSV node and edit the properties, (open by double clicking) and tick the

     Input - [x] First row contains column names

+Then click Done to close.

 #### 4. Add a Debug node